positron-solutions/transient-showcase/README.md

 This is a difficult example, but once you understand the pieces, you can see some of the magit variables in action like `magit--git-variable` and its many subclasses.

-Revisit the section on [detangling setting, saving and history](#orgc648e14).
-Watching the values update will make it clear what representations are bing stored, where, and when.
+Revisit the section on [detangling setting, saving and history](#org825a318).
+Watching the values update will make it clear what representations are being stored, where, and when.

 ### Reading custom infix values